Member of Parliament - New Zealand

 - Graduate Diploma

-Master of Laws (Law)
+- Master of Laws

-Willow Jean says Maori and indigenous development is her passion.
-Her undergraduate degrees (BA/LLB) were in Te Reo and Maori development and law, and she also has a Graduate Diploma in Maori and Pacific Development.
+Willow Jean says Māori and Indigenous development is her passion.
+Her undergraduate degrees (BA/LLB) were in Law from Faculty of Laws, and in Te Reo and Māori development from the Faculty of Māori & Indigenous Studies.
+She went on to gain a Graduate Diploma in Māori and Indigenous Studies as well.

-She is confident walking in both worlds – Maori and Pakeha.
+She is confident walking in both worlds – Māori and Pakeha.
 "I'm inspired by the dedicated and committed people who've gone before me.
-We have to ensure that future generations of Maori are provided for spiritually, culturally, environmentally and economically.
+We have to ensure that future generations of Māori are provided for spiritually, culturally, environmentally and economically.
 I'm not afraid of a challenge."